Buying and selling crypto | Robinhood

 You can see the estimated buy or sell price for a crypto in the app:

-You can also see the estimated buy or sell price for a crypto on the web app on the order panel.
+You can also view the estimated buy or sell price for a crypto on the web app in the order panel.

 Why is the estimated buy price different from the estimated sell price?